Ayoitsjason/Tippin_Public/README.md

 3. Effective error handling: Learn how to troubleshoot and fix issues that come up to maintain a stable and reliable application.
 4. Testing: Testing throughout the development process helps catch and resolve bugs early on, improving quality of Software.
 5. User Experience: I learned the value of creating more detailed error messages for better user experience.
-6. Security: Pay attention to data that is being passed, make sure to only show what is needed to insure privacy and security.
+6. Security: Pay close attention to data that is being passed, only show what is needed to insure privacy and security.

 These lessons have helped me grow as a Software Engineer and reminded me of how important it is to continuously learn which allows me to create more value in my work.